Sine Bar [Calculator, Sine Vise, Sine Plate, Easy Guide]

 Sine Bar Calculator

-With a Sine Bar Calculator, you don’t need to remember formulas or track down your calculator.
+With this Calculator, you don’t need to remember formulas or track down your calculator.
 Instead you use a purpose-made piece of software that makes either finding the correct stack height for a given angle or figuring out what the angle is from a stack height easy.
 In addition, it knows all about gauge blocks and will find the minimum number of standard sizes to make up any given height.